PizzaHut.com

 Redefined Pizza Hut’s web localization experience to make selecting the right store and occasion faster, clearer, and more intuitive.

-This project marked the first customer-facing release of Pizza Hut’s redesigned and rebuilt web platform — part of a modernization effort that transitioned from Angular to React and decoupled the frontend from the backend.
+This project marked the first customer-facing release of Pizza Hut’s redesigned web platform — part of a broader modernization effort transitioning from Angular to React and decoupling frontend and backend systems.

-I led design for the top-of-funnel experience — including localization, the homepage, and pizza builder — establishing the foundation and design patterns that shaped future work across the platform.
+I led design for the top-of-funnel experience — including localization, the homepage, and pizza builder — establishing foundational interaction patterns and state-driven flows that shaped future work across the platform.

 Role